Single Robot: Amazon Warehouse

 Pull docker image

-docker pull jderobot/robotics-academy-ros2:amazon-warehouse-single-robot
+docker pull jderobot/robotics-backend-ros2:amazon-warehouse-single-robot

 Before deploying, elevate docker for xhost docker access.
 Keep in mind that this is a bit insecure way and don’t forget to de-elevate the access once you are done.